-Im in my 40s, and have a few things in my life I couldn’t do without.
+I started this blog in my 40s — I’m now in my 50s, and have a few things in my life I couldn’t do without.
 One is my wife.
 The other are my 3 beautiful daughters.
 The last is my motorcycle.
 This blog is to document, hopefully a life time of memories with all 5 of those things.

 I’ve been riding motorcycles since I was 10 years old, when I got my first dirt bike. a 1972 XR 75 that I rode to death, before at age 14 I thought I was a mechanic and tore it all apart to upgrade it and never got it back together again.
 Owned several dirt bikes since then, and they were fun, but never really felt all that passionate about them.

 Then, when I was 22 years old, in 1989 I bought a 1984 Honda Magna Street bike for 750 bucks in California when I was living there, and fell in love.
 I wore that bike out, till finally it needed a complete rebuild and the transmission started throwing gears.
 I bought a wrecked one at a junkyard, swapped out the engine but that didn’t last too much longer.